espressif/openocd-esp32/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (fix or feature that would cause existing functionality not to work as expected)
 - [ ] This change requires a documentation update

 ## User Impact
 Please describe the impact of this change.
-This can be positive or negative impact.
+This can be a list of positive and/or negative impacts.

 ## Performance Impact
 Please describe any relevant performance impact of this change.
 This can be positive or negative impact.
 How did you characterize/test the performance impact?